-Everyone wants to have a straight and beautiful smile.
-Most of us don't understand the real benefits of having an even smile.
-Believe it or not, having an even set of teeth is more than just for good looks!
-There are plenty of dental, medical and psychological benefits to having a straight smile.
-Let's take a look at the top 7 reasons why you should straightening your smile:
+We all want to have a straight and beautiful smile.
+However, most of us don't understand the real benefits of having straight teeth.
+Having an even smile is more than just looking good.
+There are plenty of dental, medical, and psychological benefits to having a straight smile.
+Let's take a look at the top 7 benefits of straightening your smile:

 (1) Looking good

 There's no question that having a beautiful smile has a big impact on how others perceive you.
-After all, your smile is the first thing that others notice.
-So stop hiding your smile!
-Our definition of having a beautiful smile includes 3 characteristics, which are:
+After all, your smile is the first thing that others notice about you.
+We define a beautiful smile as having the following characteristics:

 - Straight teeth

 - White teeth